JavaScriptNode.js

 Introduction

 Modern Node.js projects move fast, and manual deployments quickly become a bottleneck.
 Continuous Integration and Continuous Deployment (CI/CD) solve this problem by automating testing, builds, and releases.
 GitHub Actions provides a powerful and flexible CI/CD platform that integrates directly with your repository.
-In this guide, you will learn how to design CI/CD pipelines for Node.js projects using GitHub Actions, understand common workflow patterns, and avoid typical pitfalls.
+In this guide, you will learn how to design CI/CD for Node.js projects using GitHub Actions, understand common workflow patterns, and avoid typical pitfalls.
 These practices help you ship code faster while keeping quality and stability high.

 Why CI/CD Matters for Node.js Projects